srtate/ToC-Assignment5/README.md

 # ToC-Assignment5
-Starter code for Theory of Computing, Assignment 5
+Starter code for Theory of Computing, Assignment 5.
+Use DFA.java.